industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 The objective functions and constraints are functions of the decision variables, e.g.,
 $f_i \to f_i(\mathbf{x})$, where $i \in [1, k]$; $g \to g(\mathbf{x})$, and $h \to h(\mathbf{x})$.

-We can put all the above together to define a multiobjective optimization problem as:
+We can put the above together to define a multiobjective optimization problem as:
 <span id="def:moo"></span>
 !!!
 Note "Definition: a multiobjective optimization problem"
     \begin{align}